 “As a finance systems manager, you’re working at the confluence between Finance and IT departments,” explains David Hammel, UK Managing Director at SystemsAccountants.
 “You’re required to be a leader, and make sure that the activities of the team members and each project workstream are being executed to a high standard.”

-- External stakeholder management.
-External relationships in particular give finance systems managers a chance to shine, David Hammel says.
-“External relationships with your partners and your vendors are important,” he says.
+“External relationships with your partners and your vendors are important,” says David Hammel.
 “Managing SLA agreements, understanding best practices, what the latest releases are and being on top of what this means for your internal finance systems roadmap is one of the more strategic aspects a finance systems manager oversees.”

 Does a Finance Systems Manager Need to be an Accountant?